SungHo3268/WAT-scripts/README.md

 # WAT-scripts
-Modified scripts used at Japanese translation evaluation at WAT.
+Modified scripts used for Japanese translation evaluation at WAT.

 ## Why?
 The perl scripts at